balder-dev/balder/doc/source/getting_started/balder_components.rst

 Execution
 =========

-In the last step balder will execute the mappings.
-You can execute balder, by simply calling it inside the project
+In the last step Balder will execute the mappings.
+You can execute Balder, by simply calling it inside the project
 directory:

 .. code-block:: none